 Has your pet ever made you wonder what they can do?
-Those of you who are pet owners already have a good idea of the depth and breadth of your animal companions’ personalities and abilities.
+Those who are pet owners already have a good idea of the depth and breadth of your animal companions’ personalities and abilities.

-Intelligence is the focus of Episode 1.
+Intelligence is the focus of Episode 1

 Many of us assume that our pets are basic beings who only care about receiving food and going outside.
 It’s undeniable, though, that they have the potential to be trained to perform far more impressively.

-Snowball, a dancing Cockatoo, also makes an appearance; he grooves to the music and even comes up with his own dance movements.
-Another pet bearded dragon named Gambit was inspired to master the art of sliding doors after watching an instructional video on YouTube.
-These real-life instances demonstrate that animals are capable of far more than previously thought.
+Snowball, a dancing cockatoo, also makes an appearance; he grooves to the music and even comes up with his dance movements.
+After watching a how-to video on YouTube, a bearded pet dragon named Gambit was inspired to learn how to slide doors.

-A look into how people communicate in Episode 2.
+A look into how people communicate in Episode 2

-Every pet owner has fantasized about what it would be like if their animals could communicate with one another.
-But what if they already do and all we have to do is pay attention to their tone of voice.
-Bunny and her owner Alexis, on the other hand, are living proof that this is already a reality.
+Every pet owner has fantasized about what it would be like if their animals could communicate with one other.
+But what if they already do and all we have to do is pay attention to their tone of voice?
+On the other hand, Bunny and her owner Alexis are living proof that this is already a reality.

-Before going on a stroll, Alexis would touch the button that said “outside,” and Bunny soon followed suit and began hitting the button whenever she wanted to go outdoors.
-As a result, we began to use more words and sentences in our conversations over time.
+Before going on a stroll, Alexis would touch the button that said “outside,” Bunny soon followed suit and began hitting the button whenever she wanted to go outdoors.
+As a result, we used more words and sentences in our conversations over time.

 The capacity of parrots to speak in our language may be a result of their tongues, which are very similar to ours.

 A New Level of Sensation

-There are numerous videos of service dogs that have been posted on Tik Tok, and we’ve all seen them.
+Numerous videos of service dogs have been posted on Tik Tok, and we’ve all seen them.
 Barna is one such dog, and he can sense when his owner is about to lapse into a coma and notify them of it.

 Dogs, however, aren’t the only creatures with particular abilities that enable them get past every obstacle.
 Like Kenny, cats have magnetoreceptors, which allow them to detect the earth’s magnetic field.

 Athletes are featured in Episode 4.